This article is part of a larger series on How to Do Payroll.

 Vermont Minimum Wage

-Vermont has a higher minimum wage than the federal mandate of $7.25 per hour.
-Vermont requires all businesses to pay employees at least $11.75 per hour.
-For tipped employees, companies must pay at least $5.88 per hour, provided that their tips get them to the hourly minimum wage.
+Vermont has a higher minimum wage than the federal mandate of $7.25 per hour—it requires all businesses with at least two employees to pay workers at least $12.55 per hour.
+For tipped employees, companies must pay at least $6.28 per hour, provided that their tips get them to the hourly minimum wage.
 If not, the company must make up the difference.

 Vermont overtime rules follow FLSA requirements.
 Under the FLSA, all employers must pay employees 1.5 times their regular hourly wage for hours worked over 40 in a workweek.

-Vermont law requires you to pay employees every week.
+Vermont law requires you to pay employees every week, within six days of the last pay period.
 However, you can switch to every other week or twice monthly if you provide employees with written notice.
 If your business pays less frequently than once per week, a good practice is to include this notice in your company handbook so all new employees see the pay schedule.
 All wages, regardless of pay schedule, must be paid within six days of the end of the pay period.

 Vermont also allows you to pay workers by one of the following methods: